AliBavarchee/Lattice_QCD_qgp/Fortran_L_Full_QCD/readme.md

 ### Some Improvements and Corrections should be addressed:

 1. **Random Number Generation for Acceptance Probability:**
-   The code for Metropolis acceptance criteria seems incorrect! :white_check_mark:
+   The code for Metropolis acceptance criteria seems incorrect! ====> :white_check_mark:

 2. **Restoring Old Configuration:**
    The code is ment to restore the old configuration if the new configuration is rejected but does not implement it.
-It has to save the old configuration before the leapfrog integration and restore it if needed! :x:
+It has to save the old configuration before the leapfrog integration and restore it if needed! :=====>: :x:

 3. **Hamiltonian Calculation - Trace Function:**
    The `trace` function is declared as external but not implemented.
-It should be provided the implementation or use a standard Fortran trace function! ===> Mission completed by `matmul` combined with `trace`. :white_check_mark:
+It should be provided the implementation or use a standard Fortran trace function! ===> :x:

 4. **Potential Energy Calculation:**
    We need to ensure the calculation of potential energy aligns with the lattice gauge action used in your specific setup.
 Double-check the formula for the Wilson gauge action to make sure it’s implemented correctly. :white_check_mark: